 We've explored the significance of critical numbers, delved into the latest trends in their application, and provided expert tips to guide you through the process.
 Now, it's your turn to put this knowledge into practice.

 Ready to take your understanding to the next level?
 Start by tackling some practice problems.
-Identify the critical numbers of various functions, and use the second derivative test to classify them.
+Because of that, identify the critical numbers of various functions, and use the second derivative test to classify them.
 Share your findings and insights in the comments below.
 Your questions and experiences can help others learn and grow.
 Let's continue the discussion and deepen our collective understanding of critical numbers.